 Results

 The MUSIC Study is beginning to generate findings that improve our understanding of inflammatory bowel disease.
-Below are our current preprints and publications.
+Below are our current publications, with archival preprints still linked where available.

 Abstract